 Employee Benefits & Policies Overview

-This criteria is designed to familiarize your organization with best practices, from The Joint Commission and other sources, to promote equity and inclusion for LGBTQ employees.
+This criteria is designed to familiarize an organization with best practices, from The Joint Commission and other sources, to promote equity and inclusion for LGBTQ employees.

-Reviewing the practices implemented by other organizations and recommended by experts, your organization can identify and address gaps in your policies and practices.
-A healthcare organization’s LGBTQ employees play a vital role in ensuring LGBTQ patient-centered care by informally educating their co-workers about patient concerns, offering feedback about organizational policies and practices, and conveying to the local community your organization’s commitment to equity and inclusion.
+Reviewing the practices implemented by other organizations and recommended by experts, an organization can identify and address gaps in their policies and practices.
+A healthcare organization’s LGBTQ employees play a vital role in ensuring LGBTQ patient-centered care by informally educating their co-workers about patient concerns, offering feedback about organizational policies and practices, and conveying to the local community their organization’s commitment to equity and inclusion.